hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02d-Interact.md

     + `dblclick`: occurred when the user double-clicks on an element
     + `mousedown`: occurred when the user presses a mouse button
     + `mouseup`: occurred when the user releases a mouse button
-    + `mousemove`: occurred when the pointer is moving while it over an element
     + `mouseenter`: occurred when the pointer is moved onto an element
     + `mouseleave`: occurred when the pointer is moved out of an element
     + `mouseover`: occurred when the pointer is moved onto an element, or onto one of its children